Why You Should Opt For Independent Health Insurance Even If Your Employer Currently Provides One?

 What do you think?

-4 Responses to “Why You Should Opt For Independent Health Insurance Even If Your Employer Currently Provides One?”
+6 thoughts on “Why You Should Opt For Independent Health Insurance Even If Your Employer Currently Provides One?”

 My parents are covered in my health insurance policy and its sufficient for now but now you’ve made me think about getting an “independent” policy.